 Water vapor is an important greenhouse as it contributes to around 50% of the present-day global greenhouse effect73.
-Climate models predict that climate warming will increase the atmospheric humidity resulting in a positive feedback and, in turn, strongly amplify the warming74.
+Models predict that climate warming will increase the atmospheric specific humidity resulting in a positive feedback and, in turn, strongly amplify the warming74.
 From 1988 to 2003, an increase of 0.4±0.09 mm per decade of precipitable water in the troposphere over the ocean has been observed using the special sensor microwave imager (SSM/I) data75.
 A strong inter-annual correlation between tropospheric water vapor content and surface temperature over the ocean-land combination was also detected during the period of 1988-2008 by using a combination of SSM/I and radiosonde data76.
 In the upper troposphere, High-Resolution Infrared Radiation Sounder (HIRS) records from 1979 to 2009 showed an average increase of water vapor content in the equatorial tropics77.
 While regional, seasonal, inter-annual variations, and even longer variations responding to decadal climate events such as the El Niño Southern Oscillation (ENSO) have been observed77,78, satellite observations consistently support a positive tropospheric water vapor feedback at a long-term scale74.
 A different trend was detected in observations of stratospheric water vapor content.
 Based on satellite data sets from the HALogen Occulation Experiment (HALOE), Stratospheric Aerosol and Gas Experiment II (SAGEII), and the Microwave Limb Sounder (MLS), the water vapor content in stratospheric was found to increase persistently from 1980 to 2000 and then decreased by 10% between 2000 and 2009, contributing to the flattening of the global warming trend since then79.
 Satellite observations also support the theory that the stratospheric water vapor content is tightly regulated by the tropical tropopause temperature80, even though decoupling may occur at short time scale81.
+These results provided powerful validations of climate models in simulating the climate feedbacks of water vapor.